I have an affinity for everything Alice In Wonderland. Being named Alice it just kind of comes with the territory .

 Gregg transcribed the book into shorthand in 1919, 21 years after Lewis Carroll shuffled off this mortal coil.

-And, to be honest, I think Carroll would have been delighted to see his book, which was a celebration of word play in the form.
+And, to be honest, I think Carroll would have been delighted to see his book, which was, after all, a celebration of wordplay, in this form.